Mickey Vernon

 James Barton "Mickey" Vernon (April 22, 1918 – September 24, 2008) was an American Major League Baseball (MLB) first baseman who played for the Washington Senators (1939–1948, 1950–1955), Cleveland Indians (1949–1950, 1958), Boston Red Sox (1956–1957), Milwaukee Braves (1959) and Pittsburgh Pirates (1960).
 He also was the first manager in the history of the expansion edition of the Senators (now the Texas Rangers), serving from 1961 through May 21, 1963, and was a coach for four MLB teams between 1960 and 1982.

 Vernon retired as a player in 1960 with 2,495 hits, and holds the major league record for career double plays at first base (2,044).
-He has the American League (AL) record for career games (2,227), putouts (19,754), assists (1,444) and total chances (21,408).
+He has the American League (AL) record for first basemen for career games (2,227), putouts (19,754), assists (1,444) and total chances (21,408).
 The lanky Vernon was listed as 6 ft 2 in tall and 170 lb; he batted and threw left-handed.

 Early life

-Mickey Vernon was born in Marcus Hook, Pennsylvania, and attended Villanova University, before making his major league debut on July 8, 1939.
-He was the father of Gay Vernon.

-During World War II, he served in the United States Navy, missing the 1944 and 1945 seasons.
-He served with major league players Larry Doby and Billy Goodman on Ulithi in the South Pacific in 1945; both Goodman and Vernon personally inspired Doby to become a major league baseball player; Doby became the first African-American to break the baseball color line in the American League in 1947 with the Cleveland Indians.

-Baseball career

-Playing career
+Mickey Vernon was born on April 22, 1918, in Marcus Hook, Pennsylvania, located in Delaware County.
+Vernon's grandfather Samuel Vernon was an American Civil War veteran who became the first mayor of Marcus Hook in 1893.
+His father Clarence Vernon worked for the Sun Oil Company refinery, and played semiprofessional baseball for the company team.
+Vernon played sandlot baseball and played on a championship American Legion Baseball team as a teenager, and played with older men on Sun Oil's industrial league team.
+Vernon and his future wife Anne Elizabeth "Lib" Firth attended Eddystone High School.
+Vernon was a basketball star at Eddystone, which did not have a baseball team.
+Lib also was a stellar athlete in high school, both of them graduating in 1936.
+Growing up in Marcus Hook, an aunt started calling him Mickey and the nickname stuck.

+He attended Villanova University for one year on a baseball scholarship, where he played baseball under coach George "Doc" Jacobs.
+Washington Senators scout Joe Cambria had observed him at Villanova.
+Since he was 13-years old, Vernon had been close friends with fellow Delaware County native and childhood baseball teammate, and future MLB player and manager, Danny Murtaugh.
+In 1937, Vernon and Murtaugh went to try out for professional baseball teams in the Class D Eastern Shore League; Vernon making the Easton, Maryland Browns and Murtaugh making the Cambridge, Maryland Cardinals teams.
+It is also reported that Doc Jacobs was the manager and part owner of the Easton Browns, and Jacobs signed Vernon to go and play for the Browns in 1937.